NickRudenko/ProductList/README.md

 # ProductList

 Used achitecture is MVVM.
-It was selected because it require not a lot of time to implement, but it make all code more testable.
+It was selected because it requires not much time to implement, but it makes all code more testable.
 Unit tests should be written later.

 Dependencies: Dependencies were added with SPM(Swift Package Manager).
 It helps easier to manage added dependencies and it is easier to understand what happens when you debugging your code.